A CENTURY OF SERVICE

 CENTENNIAL BANQUET

-Larry is from the Rotary Club of Kansas City-Plaza.
+In May 2025, we hosted a dinner & keynote speaker to celebrate 100 years of service.
+The keynote speaker was Larry Lunsford.
+Larry is from the Rotary Club of Kansas City-Plaza and is set to be president of Rotary International beginning in July 2027.
 He has served on the Board of Directors of Rotary International and as a Trustee of The Rotary Foundation.

 MUSIC SCULPTURE

 The Rotary Club of Mt.
-Pleasant will install a KinderBells music sculpture at Nelson Park as a centennial signature project.
+Pleasant has installed a KinderBells music sculpture at Nelson Park as a centennial signature project.
 The project encompasses multiple focuses of Rotary, including the environment, literacy, mental health, and the tradition of music in Rotary meetings.
 The sculpture is made of repurposed oxygen tanks and was created by Traverse City-based artist, Tom Kaufmann

 STORYWALK